Office of International Services

-OIS continues to advise all pending visa applicants/recipients who may be affected by the executive order to reach out to both OIS and their sponsoring departments/units.
-OIS can be reached at 667-208-7001 and/or firstname.lastname@example.org or, in the case of emergency situations after hours, at 443-240-1938.
+OIS continues to encourage all pending visa applicants/recipients who may be affected by the executive order to reach out to both OIS and their sponsoring departments/units if they have any questions or concerns.
+OIS can be reached during regular office hours by calling 667-208-7001 or emailing firstname.lastname@example.org.
+In the case of an emergency outside regular office hours, such as an urgent travel need or issue at the border, please call 443-240-1938.

-While the March 6 executive order permits travel and entry to the U.S. for persons from the six countries if they already have a valid visa, the university continues to advise Johns Hopkins-affiliated students or scholars to consult with OIS.
-Those who do choose to travel outside the country should be aware that they may encounter delays obtaining new visas at a U.S. consulate, or difficulties upon reentry including secondary inspection and longer detention periods for extended questioning by Customs and Border Protection (CBP) officers.
+While the executive order permits travel and entry to the U.S. for certain persons from the seven countries with an appropriate valid visa, the university continues to advise Johns Hopkins-affiliated students or scholars to consult with OIS before departing the U.S. Those who do choose to travel outside the country should be aware that they still may encounter delays obtaining new visas at a U.S. consulate, or difficulties upon reentry including secondary inspection and longer detention periods for extended questioning by Customs and Border Protection (CBP) officers.
 CBP officers have wide discretionary authority to deny entry to the U.S. If that occurs, such individuals may not be able to return to the U.S. for an indefinite period of time.
-The Supreme Court decision on June 26 provided additional clarification and temporary relief, but it must still hear the case on the full merits in October 2017, at which time it will issue a final determination on the constitutionality of all or parts of the Executive Order.
-For these reasons, individuals from the six countries are urged to weigh the risks surrounding visa renewal applications, reentry into the U.S., and other issues, and to discuss those with an advisor in OIS.
+Individuals from the seven countries are urged to weigh the risks surrounding visa renewal applications, reentry into the U.S., and other issues, and to discuss those prior to travel with an advisor in OIS.

 Q: I know it is being cautioned that persons from Iran, Libya, Somalia, Sudan, Syria, and Yemen who travel outside the US may not be able to return for an indefinite period of time.
 What if I have a family emergency and need to leave?

-A: While the replacement executive order, like the original executive order, does not address countries of origin other than the six designated countries, we routinely recommend everyone speak with an OIS advisor about their individual situations before making travel plans.
-However, there is no indication that your travel will be impacted by this executive order, though additional questions and delays may occur at U.S. Consulates and Ports of Entry, particularly if you have travelled to one of the six countries.
+A: While the replacement executive order does not address countries of origin other than the seven designated countries, we routinely recommend everyone speak with an OIS advisor about their individual situations before making travel plans.
+However, there is no indication that your travel will be impacted by this executive order, though additional questions and delays may occur at U.S. Consulates and Ports of Entry, particularly if you have travelled to one of the seven countries.

 Q: Are U.S. Permanent Residents impacted by the Executive Order?

-A: No, the replacement executive order does not apply to U.S. Permanent Residents from the six countries and they are not impacted by the Executive Order.
+A: No, the executive order does not apply to U.S. Permanent Residents from the named countries and they are not impacted by the Executive Order.